Emergency Preparedness and Response

 Creating Impact with Digital Learning

-In the three years since the onset of the COVID-19 pandemic, the World Health Organization and Project ECHO have an ongoing collaboration to offer programs combating health emergencies and sharing best practices for practitioners working in remote, often isolated settings, at a scale never before available to these care providers.
-Health care providers have logged more than 178,000 attendances in 415 digital learning sessions, with instruction offered in more than 10 languages.
+In the five years since the onset of the COVID-19 pandemic, the World Health Organization and Project ECHO have an ongoing collaboration to offer programs combating health emergencies and sharing best practices for practitioners working in remote, often isolated settings, at a scale never before available to these care providers.
+Health care providers have logged more than 260,000 attendances in 635 digital learning sessions, with instruction offered in 11 languages.

 About WHO Collaborating Centers

-WHO Collaborating Centers are institutions such as research institutes, parts of universities or academies, which are designated by the WHO Director-General to carry out activities in support of the Organization’s programs.
-Currently there are over 800 WHO Collaborating Centers in over 80 Member States working with WHO on areas such as nursing, occupational health, communicable diseases, nutrition, mental health, chronic diseases and health technologies.
+WHO Collaborating Centers—such as research institutes, parts of universities or academies—are designated by the WHO Director-General to carry out activities in support of the organization’s programs.
+There are more than 800 WHO Collaborating Centers in 80 member states working on: chronic diseases, communicable diseases, health technologies, mental health, nursing, nutrition, and occupational health.

 Share this story: